philbev/dotfiles-all/Documents/markdown.md

 For Vscode when editing a markdown file, live preview can be enacted in one of two ways:-

-1. CTRL-V toggles preview  mode.
+1. SHIFT-ALT-V toggles preview  mode.
-2. CTRL-K V - Splits the screen with the preview at the side.
+2. ALT-K V - Splits the screen with the preview at the side.

 ### Vim / Neovim
 With vim/neovim a web browser can if utilised for a live preview.
 The browser